InPlusLab/Meepo/README.md

 **MEEPO** = **M**ultiple **E**xecution **E**nvironments **P**er **O**rganization.
 (It is also a Dota hero who can split himself, each one acting independently but relying on together, just like the shards.)

-This is an implmentation based on the paper:
+This is an implmentation based on the conference paper:
 [P. Zheng, Q. Xu, Z. Zheng, Z. Zhou, Y. Yan and H. Zhang, "Meepo: Sharded Consortium Blockchain," 2021 IEEE 37th International Conference on Data Engineering (ICDE), 2021, pp. 1847-1852, doi: 10.1109/ICDE51399.2021.00165.](https://ieeexplore.ieee.org/abstract/document/9458713)

 Since Meepo-Geth (Golang) is unable to be open-source thanks to the copyright, our community provides another implementation (Rust) based on the published paper.